NON-DISCRIMINATION STATEMENT

 • “Sell by” is the last day a store can sell the item.
 Items such as milk, yogurt, and other dairy usually display a “sell by” date.

 • Cereals, canned items, and rice typically display a “best if used by” date.
 This is an approximate date to use the food for best quality.
-These foods are still safe to eat.
+It’s not a purchase or safety date.

 These guidelines apply to the food received by the Giving Cupboard directly from local food drives and other sources.
 Remember that spoilage can occur over time, even if a can is not dented.
 Use common sense.
 When in doubt, throw it out!